eslint/archive-website/_posts/2019-01-18-future-typescript-eslint.md

 ## What this means going forward

-All of this means a few things that are important to understand:

 1. The ESLint team will no longer be maintaining `typescript-eslint-parser`
     * The repository will be archived as of today
     * There will be no further releases of `typescript-eslint-parser` on npm